-An easy, savory Herb Cranberry Sauce to grace your holiday dinner table this year.
-Made with fresh or frozen cranberries and fresh herbs, this sauce is sure to become a family favorite.
+A savory easy homemade cranberry sauce with fresh herbs to grace your holiday dinner table this year.
+Made with fresh or frozen cranberries, this sauce is sure to become a family favorite.
 How-to video is included!

 Then it’s on to better things for this blog…like Christmas cookie recipes!
 WOOOHOOO SUGAR!!!

-Check out my latest YouTube video showing how to make this delicious sauce:
+Check out my latest video showing how to make this delicious homemade cranberry sauce:

-Try this quick and easy Herb Cranberry Sauce on your holiday dinner table this year.
+Try this quick and easy homemade cranberry sauce with fresh herbs on your holiday dinner table this year.
 Have it on your table in 15 minutes, sit back, and listen to everyone praise your cooking skills.

 - 12 ounces fresh or frozen whole cranberries